Dorothy Kinsel, 2022 Jefferson Award winner

-Every year The Laredo Morning Times partners with LACF to present the LACF Volunteer Acorn Award Banquet, which honors the spirit of volunteerism in Laredo.
+Every year The Laredo Morning Times partners with LACF to present the LACF Volunteer Award Banquet, which honors the spirit of volunteerism in Laredo.
 The evening’s festivities are highlighted by the individual recognition of the Volunteers of the Year nominated by their non-profit organizations.
-By merging the coveted national Jefferson Award with the LACF’s own observance, an individual is chosen from among them to represent Laredo in Washington D.C.
+This year’s event will take place Thursday, March 30, 2023 at 6 PM at the IBC Annex Ballroom on Jacaman Rd.

-The banquet, underwritten by International Bank of Commerce, features a seated dinner, open bar, and silent auction.
-Through the generous sponsorship of the Laredo Morning Times, the recipient of the Jefferson Award will have the opportunity to travel to Washington, D.C. in June to represent Laredo-Webb County at the National Jefferson Awards Ceremony, where (s)he will be honored along with hundreds of other Jefferson Award winners from across the country.
-The 2-3 day first class event will feature distinguished speakers, workshops, training sessions, tours, and other activities.
+The banquet, underwritten by International Bank of Commerce, features a seated dinner and open bar.
+Through the generous sponsorship of the Laredo Morning Times, the recipient of the Jefferson Award will have the opportunity to represent Laredo-Webb County at the National Jefferson Awards Ceremony, where (s)he will be honored along with hundreds of other Jefferson Award winners from across the country.
 “It is truly an unforgettable experience for the recipients, and a fitting tribute to their selfless service,” adds LMT Publisher Bill Green.